Shabahang-Saffari/Shabahang-Saffari/README.md

 **My coding** journey began with C++, but it was during my Bachelor of Software Engineering when I explored C# that my passion for programming truly ignited.
 Delving into the world of Object-Oriented Programming, I found joy in crafting projects such as a Persian calendar, which fueled my desire to delve deeper into software engineering.

 Simultaneously, my passion for the art of creation led me to pursue a master’s degree in music composition after completing my bachelor's.
-I always knew I would return to software engineering world.
+I always knew I would return to the software engineering world.
 Thus, I embarked on a journey to refresh and expand my programming skills.
 I started taking programming courses such as Python, JavaScript, React.js, and Node.js.
 These courses not only brought me up to date with the latest developments in the field but also provided me with the tools to translate my creative instincts into innovative software solutions.

 With real-world projects now under my belt, I’m excited for a full-time career in software engineering.
 Feel free to shoot me a message, and let's dive into some coding conversations!